 A number of different teachers present the lessons but, because all the lessons were written by a single author, they all use a consistent style that works very well.
 Presentations are methodical and clear.
 Videos use animated graphics to illustrate lessons.
 Emphasis is upon conceptual understanding rather than memorization of processes.

 This is solid algebra instruction that should work well for independent learners.
 The multimedia presentation is likely to be especially helpful for students who struggle with math.
-If students need assistance, a free helpline is available for them to ask questions.
 If it does not pose problems for SAT or ACT testing, I recommend completing all six modules before tackling a geometry course.

 The course materials are generally sold in digital formats, but there are options to purchase printed books and DVDs.
 In addition, you can purchase the entire course with all six modules, bundles of three modules at a time, or individual modules.
 (Each module includes videos and books.)